 Making the Final Decision: Should You Outsource Email Marketing or Keep it In-House?

 As you can see, there are many ways to measure the success of your campaigns and even more things that contribute to their success.
-If you have someone on your team who understands all these components, or you can find someone, and they have the bandwidth to dedicate to email marketing, you can keep your email marketing in-house.
-However, if you’re struggling to find someone with these skills or you’re not getting strong, measurable results, it may be time to look at outsourcing.
+If you have someone on your team who understands all these components, or you can find someone and they have the bandwidth to dedicate to email marketing, you can keep your email marketing in-house.
+However, if you’re struggling to find someone with this expertise or you’re not getting strong, measurable results, it may be time to look at outsourcing.

 Get the Results You Want from All Your Digital Marketing Efforts

 There was a time when anyone could fire off an email and get some benefit from it, but modern email marketing requires business acumen, strategy, and data, as well as a deep understanding of the brand and its audience.
 If you aren’t getting the results you need from your email marketing campaigns or any other aspect of your digital marketing, I can help.
-Over the years, I’ve helped countless organizations, from Fortune 500 Companies through mid-size businesses grow and develop the footprint they deserve.
-Let me know what your challenges are and we’ll talk through them in a consultation.
+Over the years, I’ve helped countless organizations, from Fortune 500 Companies to mid-size businesses, grow and develop the footprint they deserve.
+Let me know what your challenges are, and we’ll talk through them in a consultation.